-As of March 30, 2022, we had 28 employees.
-Twenty of our employees are full-time and eight are part-time, 17 are in research and development and 11 are in general and administrative.
+As of March 29, 2021, we had 23 employees.
+Sixteen of our employees are full-time and seven are part-time employees, 12 are in research and development and 11 are in general and administrative.
 Given the differing characteristics of our product candidates, our approach is to engage consultants with experience in varying specialties to help us develop such candidates.
 Our numerous consultants serve as an extension to our employee base.
-We believe this approach enables us to access the expertise needed in a cost-efficient manner and without the need to rapidly increase the number of full-time employees and their associated costs.
-In the future, if we select a commercialization strategy for a product or product candidate that requires us to establish marketing, sales or distribution infrastructure and capabilities, we may need to rapidly increase our employee base.
+We believe this approach will enable us to access the expertise needed in a cost-efficient manner and without the need to rapidly increase the number of full-time employees and their associated costs.